awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

      API will only accept requests from the Web UI origin.
    - **AthenaConcurrencyLimit:** (Default: 20) The number of concurrent Athena queries the solution will run when scanning your data lake.
+   - **AthenaQueryMaxRetries:** (Default: 2) Max number of retries to each Athena query after a failure
    - **DeletionTasksMaxNumber:** (Default: 3) Max number of concurrent Fargate tasks to run when performing deletions.
    - **DeletionTaskCPU:** (Default: 4096) Fargate task CPU limit.
 For more info